cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Content Testing:
+  - The Db Save for Photo Content has been updated to send a data notification - and notifications have been extended to include 'Local Content' notifications but this change will need some thought and testing with the UI controls that respond to these events
+  - Photo Test (the first UI content test) is failing because the database is not setup
+  - The PhotoGenerator doesn't handle Folder changes like the GUI context does - need to figure out how to clean up no longer valid folders - in the GUI version they are moved, but maybe this is a generate new and the cull all older folders for the content type?
+I wonder if time on this is ok or a problem...
  - A bad content code should be handled better
  - Wrap the Out of Memory that System.Drawing Image FromFile can throw that doesn't actually mean out of memory and rather means 'format issue'
  - Look at https://github.com/cyotek/SimpleScreenshotCapture/blob/master/src/ScreenshotCapture.cs to get rid of xaml island screen shot issue.